 9. Kia Cadenza

-Across the four years, there weren’t a ton of these models sold.
+Across the four years they were in production, there weren’t a ton of these models sold.
 If you are lucky enough to find one, prepare to get it cheap.
 Whichever one of the model years you find, you are sure to love the big style it provides.
 You will look good, no matter where you are going.

 We love the angled design, which helps it stand out.
 It also has a unique Z-like pattern to the headlights, helping others recognize it coming down the road.
 Aside from that, there are few cars as comfortable inside as the Cadenza.
 It’s a shame it wasn’t more popular.